 If you are an adviser or support worker you can call on 0141 552 0552 (Monday - Thursday 10am - 4pm; Friday 10am - 12 noon) or Email: advice@cpagscotland.org.uk

-If you need help with your own tax credit or benefit claim you should contact your local Citizens Advice Bureau or other welfare rights service.
+If you need help with your own benefit claim you should contact your local Citizens Advice Bureau or other welfare rights service.
 See above.

 Further Information